Please click this link to read Eastrop's Pupil Premium Strategy for 2018 - 2019.

-Please click this link to read Eastrop's PPG Impact Evaluation for 2016 - 2017.
+Please click this link to read Eastrop's PPG policy document.

 Mrs. Thomson is our Pupil Premium Grant (PPG) Champion.